ylmazmehmet60/Hopdox-YouTube-Short-Bot/README.md

-# YouTube Short Bot v1
+# Hopdox YouTube Short Bot

 This application automates the process of finding, downloading, and uploading videos to **YouTube Shorts**.